jacksonaldrich/redditbot/README.md

             pass
 ```

-**Task 4:** My bot upvotes any comment or submission that mentions my favorite candidates "Biden", "Hillary", and/or "Obama" and downvote any submission that mentions "Trump".
+**Task 4:** My bot upvotes any comment or submission that mentions my favorite candidates "Biden", "Hillary", and/or "Obama" in a positive sentiment and downvote any comment or submission that mentions them in a bad sentiment.
+Also, my bot downvotes any comment or submission that mentions "Trump" in a positive sentiment and downvotes any comment or submission that mentions him in a positive sentiment.
+This was done using the TextBlob sentiment analysis library to determine the sentiment of the posts.
 I created a separate python file called `bot_vote.py` that performs the upvotes.
 This file loops over all of the all submissions in the class subreddit and perform the up and downvoting on all comments in each submission.
-Therefore, I should get full credit.
+Therefore, I should get full credit (**4 points**).
+(P.S.
+This code was run on more than 100 submissions and all of the comments within those submissions, so this fulfills the requirements).

 Adding up all of the points:
 1. `bot.py` tasks: **12**